aardappel/lobster/docs/source/engine.md

 for some basic explanation of how to render stuff.
 Most examples in the `samples` dir are graphical and provide further examples.

-While it easy to render stuff with simple functions like `gl_rect`, `gl_line` and stuff, for anything more advanced some understanding of OpenGL style rendering is required.
+While it easy to render stuff with simple functions like `gl.rect`, `gl.line` and stuff, for anything more advanced some understanding of OpenGL style rendering is required.

 Default rendering environment
 ----------------------------
-After you call `gl_window` you are left with a default black background, a white drawing color, and the `color` shader set.
+After you call `gl.window` you are left with a default black background, a white drawing color, and the `color` shader set.

 Shaders
 -------
 All basic shaders, including `color`, can be found in `data/shaders/default.materials`.

-You can use one of the many useful shaders from there with `gl_set_shader`, but more fun is to use a custom shader.
+You can use one of the many useful shaders from there with `gl.set_shader`, but more fun is to use a custom shader.
 You can define these in-line in your Lobster program as well, an example of that can be found in `samples/custom_shader_metaballs.lobster`.